David Barker M.D., Ph.D., FRS

-"David Barker's work sparked a revolution of thought that is building momentum to this day," said Kent Thornburg, Ph.D., interim director of the OHSU Bob and Charlee Moore Institute for Nutrition & Wellness.
+"David Barker's work sparked a revolution of thought that is building momentum to this day," said Kent Thornburg, Ph.D., director of the OHSU Bob and Charlee Moore Institute for Nutrition & Wellness.
 "His finding that growth patterns before birth predict a person's vulnerability for chronic disease has prompted the National Institute for Child Health and Human Development to put the topic at the top of their list for promising areas of research that will change our understanding of human disease."

 Dr. Barker's work is relevant around the world.
-He has collaborated on various research projects in more than 10 countries around the world to explore how mother's diets and children's growth can protect against disease in later life.
-His international leadership, recognition and access to international research uniqely positions the Moore Institute for Nutrition & Wellness to make significant contributions to the way we think about food and health.
-In a recent paper in the journal "Public Health," Dr. Barker states that "coronary heart disease, type 2 diabetes and other chronic diseases are unnecessary.
+He collaborated on various research projects in more than 10 countries around the world to explore how mother's diets and children's growth can protect against disease in later life.
+His international leadership, recognition and access to international research uniqely positioned the Moore Institute for Nutrition & Wellness to make significant contributions to the way we think about food and health.
+In a recent paper in the journal "Public Health," Dr. Barker stated that "coronary heart disease, type 2 diabetes and other chronic diseases are unnecessary.
 Their occurrence is not mandated by genes passed down to us through thousands of years of evolution.
 Chronic diseases are not the inevitable lot of humankind.
 They are the result of the changing pattern of human development.
 We could readily prevent them, had we the will to do so."